envato/wp-envato-market/contributing.md

 You will need [Node.js](http://nodejs.org), [Grunt](http://gruntjs.com), & [PHPUnit](https://phpunit.de/getting-started.html) installed on your system.
 To run the unit tests you must be developing within the WordPress Core.
 The simplest method to get a testing environment up is by using [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
 However, to setup manually follow these instructions:

 1. [Install WordPress CLI](http://wp-cli.org/#installing)
-1. Install Subversion & PHP Unit ( e.g. `apt install subversion phpunit` )
+1. Install Subversion & PHP Unit ( e.g. `apt install subversion phpunit libxml2-utils` )
 1. Install copy of WordPress core locally (e.g. in a LAMP/MAMP stack) `wp core install`
 1. Visit WordPress install in local browser (e.g. `http://local.test/wordpress/`) and complete the WordPress installation process.
 1. Checkout this repository into the wp-content/plugin/envato-market folder (not `wp-envato-market`)